Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

-Assumption \ref{as:stability} is satisfied when $-F$ is a strongly monotone function \citep{ryu2016primer}.
-Also, it can be viewed as an exponential dissipativeness property of the ODE (\ref{sa:ode}) with a quadratic storage function \citep{haddad2011nonlinear}.
-In fact, this assumption guarantees that $\theta^*$ is the unique globally exponentially stable (GES) equilibrium point of ODE (\ref{sa:ode}).
-To see this, let $V(\theta)=\|\theta-\theta^*\|^2$ be a candidate Lyapunov function.
+In the SGD setting (i.e., $F(x,\theta)=-\nabla J(\theta)+x$), Assumption \ref{as:stability} is satisfied when the objective function $J(\cdot)$ is strongly convex.
+Moreover, Assumption \ref{as:stability} can be viewed as an exponential dissipativeness property of the ODE (\ref{sa:ode}) with a quadratic storage function.
+In fact, this assumption guarantees that $\theta^*$ is the unique exponentially stable equilibrium point of ODE (\ref{sa:ode}).
+To see this, let $W(\theta)=\|\theta-\theta^*\|^2$ be a candidate Lyapunov function.
 Then we have by Assumption \ref{as:stability} that